arthurgritzky/solidworks-export-to-slicer-macro/README.md

 1. Open your part in Solidworks
 2. Press the button for the slicer of your coice

-You will b  presented with a launched slicer with the part on the build plate.
+You will be  presented with a launched slicer with the part on the build plate.

 ![U1](https://github.com/arthurgritzky/solidworks-export-to-slicer-macro/assets/89546471/8696071e-4180-4c69-ba70-0b3238f72589)